dkerr64/homebridge-yolink/README.md

 Some YoLink Motion sensors also report device temperature.
 If you set the *temperature* configuration setting to true then a Homebridge/HomeKit service is created to make this visible to the app.
 The name has "Temperature" appended to the end.

-If you set the *doorbell* configuration setting to true then a Homebridge/HomeKit door bell accessory is created and a single-press event generated when motion is detected.
+If you set the *doorbell* configuration setting to true then a Homebridge/HomeKit doorbell accessory is created and a single-press event generated when motion is detected.
+A *mute* feature is provided so you can silence the doorbell if desired.

 ### Outlet / Smart Plug (single)